Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

         An example command to run on Setonix
         ```

+!!! question "Let us know if you need help"

+    HPCs are complex, shared systems, and this can sometimes introduce unexpected issues and errors.
+If you ran into any issues at any time during this workshop, please use the **":material-close:{ .close } No"** Zoom react and our facilitators can help you out.
+If necessary, we will make use of breakout rooms to diagnose significant issues and make sure that everyone is at the same point before moving on to further lessons.

+    We will also provide a Google Docs document for questions you might have.

 ## 1.0.1 Log in to your assigned HPC

 If you haven't already done so, follow the [setup instructions](../setup.md) to set up VSCode and log in to your assigned HPC with the user account and password provided to you.